Geneva Station new hours

 Gates loved the good life which resulted in an early death.
 Gates, Dellora Baker his wife from St. Charles, and son died within a few years of each other.

-Gates’ fortune, including millions from Texaco and various steel companies, passed to only two people: Edward Baker, Dellora’s brother and Gates’ wife’s niece Dellora Angell.
+Gates’ fortune, including millions from Texaco and various steel companies, passed only to two people: Edward Baker, Dellora’s brother and Gates’ wife’s niece 18 year old Dellora Angell.
 Both Edward Baker and Dellora Angell were St. Charles residents.

 Dellora Angell married her high school sweetheart Lester Norris.
-Dellora and Norris contributed millions to St. Charles as evidenced by many "DelNor" names on buildings, parks, etc.
+Dellora and Norris contributed millions to St. Charles as evidenced by many "DelNor" and 'Norris' names on buildings, parks, hospitals, schools, etc.

 Col. Edward Baker did the same.
 The name Baker is prominently displayed on many buildings in St. Charles.
 He also used his inheritance to buy racing horses, one of which broke 17 international records.